platform-experience/script-library/src/script-includes/si-script-103/README.md

-# Calculating with Currency via a Client Script that Performs an Ajax call to a Script Include
+# Currency Calculation

 ## Description

-Calculating with Currency via a Client Script that Performs an Ajax call to a Script Include
+Calculating with Currency via a Client Script that Performs an Ajax call to a Script Include.